jkeohan/rctr-9-8-20/labs/w08d16-custom-hooks/useWindowResizeHook.md

 - Configure is so that it returns the values needed
 - Import the Hook into App and make sure it works

-**Hint:** This hook doesn't need to pass any values back and only needs to

 ### Bonus - Reuse In Another App

 Import the custom `useWindowSize` Hook into the App Component in this [Mars - Inline Style](https://codesandbox.io/s/mars-inline-styles-wpixk?file=/src/Components/App.js) version of the site.